3D Historic Building Recording

 Dependent upon the historical and architectural importance of the building or structure and the level of anticipated harm, one of four recording levels may be stipulated, ranging from Level 1, a basic photographic record, to Level 4, a detailed analytical written, drawn & photographic record.

-Measured recording of a historic building to Levels 1 and 2 is usually carried out with photographs, scales and measuring tape but where a higher, more detailed level of recording is required, 3D laser scanning may be employed to capture sufficient data to reconstruct a building as a 3D model in the correct dimensions on computer software.
+Measured recording of a historic building to Levels 1 and 2 is usually carried out with photographs and standard recording techniques but where a higher, more detailed level of recording is required as shown below, a more analytical approach using 3D laser scanning may be employed to capture sufficient data to reconstruct a building as a 3D model in the correct dimensions on computer software.